Kings of the South

-Kings of the South is a collaborative mixtape by American rappers Lil' Flip and Z-Ro.
+Kings of the South is a collaborative album by American rappers Lil' Flip and Z-Ro.
 It was released on March 29, 2005 via Pay Day/Clover G Records.
 Production was handled by Price, Mike Dean, Oomp Camp, Lil' Flip and Z-Ro.
 It features guest appearances from Will-Lean, Point Blank, Trae tha Truth, B.G.
 Duke, C-Note, Da Black Al Capone and Yukmouth.
+A sequel, Kingz of the South, Vol. 2, was released on March 29, 2025.